renpy/renpy/sphinx/source/style.rst

     If not None, the spacing between the first and second members of this box, in pixels.
 This overrides the spacing property.

+.. style-property:: box_reverse boolean

+    If true, the placement of the items in the box will be reversed.
+When this is true, a hbox will be filled right-to-left, and a vbox will be filled bottom-to-top.
+This defaults to false.

 .. style-property:: box_wrap boolean

     If true, then boxes will wrap when they reach the end of a line or column.
     If false (the default), they will extend past the end of the line.

+.. style-property:: order_reverse boolean

+    If false, the default the items in the box will be draw first-to-last, with the first item in the box being below the second, and so on.
+If true, this order will be reversed, and the first item in the box will be above all other items in the box.

 .. _fixed-style-properties: